CrazyNeil/OllamaSpring/README.md

 - macOS 14.0 or later
 - [Ollama](https://ollama.com) installed

-Package:
-- You can download the latest release package from the [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.
+You can download the latest release package from the [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.
 Simply unzip the package and drag it into your Application folder.

-sandbox version:
+sandbox version on App Store

 <a href="https://apps.apple.com/us/app/ollamaspring/id6502970995">
   <img src="https://github.com/CrazyNeil/OllamaSpring/assets/5747549/a37c4931-9420-431d-a0b7-c2cc0fdc27fe" alt="Description" width="150"/>